truenas/middleware/docs/userguide/freenas_intro.rst

 * The ability to manage :file:`rc.conf` variables has been added to :menuselection:`System --> Tunables`.

-* The ability to check for updates and perform upgrades has been added to :menuselection:`System --> Upgrade`.
+* The ability to check for updates and perform upgrades has been added to :menuselection:`System --> Update`.

 * The ability to import or create an internal or intermediate CA (Certificate Authority) has been added to :menuselection:`System --> CAs`.